-Arts et Metiers is an exciting metro station to board a train, and in honour of the museum of the same name above ground, the interior has become a Jules Verne Victorian era submarine.
+Arts et Metiers might be the best Paris metro station to board a train, and in honour of the museum of the same name above ground, the interior has become a Jules Verne Victorian era submarine.
 The walls are burnt copper fastened with rivets.
 The ceiling is alive with cogs and wheels.
 Garbage bins and seats in matching copper and portholes in the walls complete the fantastic illusion of this excellent station.

 6. Réaumur – Sébastopol (line 3 and 4)

 Also paying homage to the Arts et Metiers museum, Reaumur Sebastopol is never short of a crowd, with life-sized commuters painted onto the walls.

 7. Pont Neuf (line 7)

 While you’re underground waiting for your train in Pont Neuf, above ground the museum of money is raging.
 But don’t despair, part of the collection can still be enjoyed as giant coins crawl up the walls and onto the ceiling.
 If you stand alone on the platform and look up at the ceiling, the effect is really cool, and feels like something from Alice in Wonderland!

 Bored at Tuileries?
 Impossible.
 Stretching along the walls are a brief history of the last 100 years complete with pictures and descriptions.
 There’s always something to learn at Tuileries.

 The giant find-a-word.
 Every white tile has a different letter, spelling in an unbroken stream phrases from the French constitution.
 The end result is pretty cool.

 10. Hôtel de ville (line 1 and 11)